 The index score is the estimate of performance - the EU average is zero, so a positive score means better than average, and negative is worse than average.
-For the overall Making Skills Work Index, the scores range from approximately -0.9 (low) to 1.0 (high) skills formation and matching systems performance.
+For the overall European Skills Index, the scores range from approximately -0.9 (low) to 1.0 (high) skills formation and matching systems performance.
 For each of the three pillars, the scores range from approximately -1.8 (low) to 1.7 (high).

 Filtering by country offers in-depth analysis of the European Skills Index by Member State.